 On clicking the Sync Categories button all the categories of the Moodle will be synchronized in the Magento.

 Once the categories are successfully synchronized, the status of the categories will be “Mapping Required”.
 To map Moodle categories with the Magento categories click on Map Categories.

 By clicking ADD the option to map categories will be available.
 Here, the admin can choose the Adobe Commerce category and its respective Moodle category from the drop-down.
 After clicking Save the categories will be mapped and displayed as below image.

 Moodle Connector: Manage Moodle Products

 Subsequently, the admin can manage the Moodle products under MOODLE CONNECTOR > Manage Moodle Product.

-On this page, by clicking Update Courses the Moodle courses will be fetched from the Moodle to the Magento store.
+On this page, by clicking Update Courses the Moodle courses will be fetched from the Moodle to the Adobe Commerce store.

 The courses fetch status displays as shown in the image below.